OfficeExpert Use Case

 And since the agent does not require Admin Rights to install on the end-user device it is easily setup and configured to start reporting back to a centralized Azure database.
 All information metrics about device performance and network speeds are encrypted along the way and stored in a secured data repository.
 The performance monitoring dataset is aggregated and combined with user attributes from Active Directory so reports can group users by department, geography, or business unit.

 OfficeExpert EPM is a perfect tool to identify if network conditions, or slow devices, are impacting the end-user audio quality experience.
-With the rich level of detail provided in the call quality reports, an IT group can quickly identify the root cause of a reported issue and perform the necessary troubleshooting.
+With the rich level of detail provided in the call quality analysis, and reports, an IT group can quickly identify the root cause of a reported issue and perform the necessary troubleshooting.

 Business Value Goals from Improved Call Quality Troubleshooting